-Student Name:

-Grade: This form will remain in force for the 20 make changes please contact your child 017-2018 school year.
-If at any time you would like to 's school. information related to the topics below before read the information provided please mark your handbook and return to the school.
-YesNo I give permis sion for my child to attend field trips.
-YesNo I have read a nd understand the Weapons Policy.
-Agreement a nd understand the Technology Use and I give permission for my child to use the child agrees to abide by the rules described herein.
-District and S sion to use photos or video of my child in School publications, on the District/School web sites e news media. sion for my child's work/and or first name led on the District and/or School web site.
+Student Name: Grade: in force for the 2017-2018 school year.
+If at any time you would like to contact your child's school. completing this form d the Handbook information related to the topics below before n.
+Once you have read the information provided please mark your n, remove from this handbook and return to the school.
+YesNo I give permission for my child to attend field trips.
+YesNo I have read and understand the Weapons Policy.
+YesNo I have read and understand the Technology Use Agreement and I give permission for my child to use the Internet.
+My child agrees to abide by the rules described herein.
+YesNo I give permission to use photos or video of my child in District and School publications, on the District/School web sites and/or in the news media.
+YesNo I give permission for my child's work/and or first name to be published on the District and/or School web site.
 YesNo I give permission for the release of directory information as defined by FERPA.
 Directory information includes: name, address, telephone number, gender, grade level, academic awards, student photographs, school activities and school information.
 Examples of the use of directory information include requests by the newspaper for honor roll information and student awards.
-YesNo I have read a nd understand the Student/Parent Handbook.
-Parent Signature
+YesNo I have read and understand the Student/Parent Handbook.
+Parent Signature Date